 PERTAIN study; pertuzumab (P) + trastuzumab (T) + aromatase inhibitor (AI) vs. trastuzumab + AI, (G Arpino, 2017)

 - Dual HER2-targeting agents (pertuzumab, trastuzumab), plus with a hormonal therapy (AI: letrozole, anastrozole, exemestane) might be effective for patients who unable to tolerate chemotherapy (as per CLEOPATRA trial).

-- It can also be used when there is no visceral crisis (severe organ dysfunction/ rapid progression of disease) that needed the chemotherapy component for fast response.
+- It can also be used when there is no visceral crisis (severe organ dysfunction/ rapid progression of disease which need chemotherapy component for fast response).

 - PFS: 13.7 vs 14.1 vs 15.2 months (not significant different)

 - Average/ median OS: 50.9 vs 53.7 vs 51.8 months

 The average/ median overall survival for HER2 over-expressed breast cancer subtype is now at par, if not already better than hormone receptor positive (ER/PR positive) breast cancer.

 - Average/ median overall survival for HER2 over-expressed breast cancer now ranges from 25.1 – 56.5 months.

 The recommended first-line treatment for advanced breast cancer with HER2 over-expressed is dual blockage with HER2-targeting agents plus chemotherapy, which offers best results so far.